apache/infrastructure-website/content/pages/jira-guidelines.md

 <h3 id="followup">Follow-up<a class="headerlink" href="#followup" title="Permanent link">&para;</a></h3>

-Once you have submitted your ticket, allow a reasonable time for Infra to respond to you.
-A team member will probably respond within 24 hours for an urgent issue, but might take a great deal longer for a low-priority request.
-After that time has passed, feel free to write a reminder email to `users@infra.apache.org`, including the Jira ticket number.
+Here are details about Infra's typical <a href="https://infra.apache.org/responsetime.html" target="_blank">response times</a> to Jira tickets and other requests, which largely depend on the severity of the issue.
+If a work week has gone by without a response, feel free to write a reminder email to `users@infra.apache.org`, including the Jira ticket number.

 Infra may respond in a number of ways, including: